Caren-Mwaka/The_Neighbourhood_Net/README.md

     Familiarize with tools and technologies for organizing community events.
     Gain skills in using web platforms or apps for communication and event planning.

-Set Instructions

-To get started with The Neighbourhood Net, follow these steps:

-    Install Dependencies:

-    bash

-pipenv install

-Activate Virtual Environment:

-bash

-pipenv shell

-Run the Application:

-bash

-    python3 app.py

-These commands will set up your environment, install necessary packages, and create the database for the application.
-Key Vocabulary

-    Community Watch: A group of people who monitor their neighborhood to prevent and report suspicious activities.
-    Engagement: Active participation and involvement in community activities.
-    Routing: The process of defining and managing different views or pages in a web application.
-    Safety Protocols: Guidelines and procedures to ensure the security and safety of the community.

-Introduction

-Community watch programs are vital for maintaining safety and fostering a sense of belonging in neighborhoods.
-By combining traditional community efforts with modern technology, The Neighbourhood Net aims to enhance local interactions and streamline event planning.
-This platform will serve as a hub for safety alerts, community discussions, and event coordination.
-Routing Views

-The platform includes several key views to support its functions:

     Home Page: Provides an overview of community activities, alerts, and recent discussions.
     Safety Alerts: A dedicated page for reporting and viewing local safety concerns and incidents.